top of page

 “I’m excited to meet them too.
 I hope they like me.”

 I distract my thoughts by watching him scroll through Facebook Marketplace for cars.
-My passion is writing and his is cars, two completely different passions; it’s the intensity we share, not the subject.
-He talks about cars more than I talk about writing, but that’s just because he’s more chatty than me.
+My passion is writing and his is cars, two completely different things; it’s the intensity we share, not the subject.
+He rarely asks me about my writing, but it's just because it's not really his thing.
 I don’t see it as a red flag.

-He taps me gently on the shoulder, closing out of his precious Facebook Marketplace (what a sacrifice!) to tell me, “Hey, it’ll be fine.”
+He taps me gently on the shoulder, closing out of his precious Facebook Marketplace to tell me, “Hey, it’ll be fine.”

 “You’re so different from my friends and me.”